Applications for the 2019-2020 TEACH Cohort are closed.

 About the TEACH Program

-Program activities include one-on-one consultation, instructor videotaping, comprehensive class feedback, peer observations, project work, workshop attendance, and the development of a professional teaching portfolio and detailed course design project.
+Program activities include one-on-one consultations, recorded classroom instruction, comprehensive feedback, peer observations, workshop attendance, and the development of a professional teaching portfolio and detailed course design project.
 Past TEACH fellows estimate that the program requires 30- 40 hours per semester.
 Fellows selected for this program are paid a $500 stipend per semester for their active participation.
 Many departments at Texas Tech currently offer their TAs excellent opportunities for development and training.
-The TEACH program does not replace those programs in any way, rather it seeks to supplement their efforts with a year-long focus on intentionality and evidence-based best practices in the classroom.
+The TEACH program does not replace those programs in any way; rather, it seeks to supplement their efforts with a year-long focus on intentionality and evidence-based best practices in the classroom.

 - Identify and apply new instructional strategies to improve student learning in his/her courses;

 - Acquire knowledge, develop skills, and prepare documents to facilitate the transition to a career in academia; and